LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 ### Effective Prompting

-Once it's open we open the file though should see in the bottom right of the screen a little CoPilot symbol again.
+Once it's open we open the file and we can see in the bottom right of the screen a little Copilot symbol again.

 If I hover over it we'll see some options for:
 1. Add data insights